radiorabe/klangbecken/README.md

 _Preparation before deploying for the first time:_
 * Make sure that you have access to the production server (e.g. SSH publik key authentication).
-* Configure a remote `prod` pointing at the repository on the production system.
+* Configure a remote `prod` pointing at the repository on the production system:
   ```bash
   git add remote prod root@YOUR_PRODUCTION_VM_NAME:klangbecken.git
   ```
 * _Optional:_ Install the Apache development libraries locally.
-E.g.
+E.g.:
   ```bash
   yum install httpd-devel
   ```